 Knowledge Transfer Partnerships (KTP)

 Innovate UK also runs the Knowledge Transfer Partnership (KTP) scheme, which is an excellent model for working with companies – especially SMEs – with less R&D experience.
-For more information, visit our dedicated KTP page.
+For more information, visit the dedicated KTP page.

 Small Business Research Initiative (SBRI)